Table of Contents

 If you run out of gas, your provider can deliver fuel to your location.
 And if the battery in your electric car needs a charge, you can ask for a tow to the nearest charging station.

-Quick Fix First-Aid
+Quick Fix Vehicular First Aid

-If you have a minor mechanical problem that can be fixed quickly, it may be possible to do so onsite.
+If you have a minor mechanical problem that can be fixed quickly, it may be possible to do so on-site.
 If not, the service can tow your car to a nearby repair shop.

 What Are Some Ways Drivers Can Get 24-Hour Roadside Protection?